Millions of women in the United States use an intrauterine device (IUD) for birth control.

 During an IUD insertion, the doctor or health care provider will push the T-shaped stick through the cervical canal and into your uterus.
 And since your uterus is a muscle, the body will normally react with muscle tightening or cramping when something is inserted into it.

 Mild to severe cramping is not only present during insertion.
 It may also be felt during IUD removal.

 When Should I Go to the ER for IUD Pain?

 IUDs mostly sit in the uterus.
 But on some occasions, IUDs may also become displaced or fall out.

 Expulsion or displacement of an IUD is more likely with younger women or teenagers aged 18-19.
 It is also more common for women who got an IUD shortly after vaginal birth.

 In fact, a 2018 study that observed 162 women who had an IUD insertion right after giving birth vaginally found that 8 percent of the women experienced total IUD expulsion within six months, while 16 percent had a partial expulsion.

 Meanwhile, another research has found that younger women and teenagers aged between 14 and 19 have a higher risk of IUD expulsion.

-Needless to say, an expelled or displaced IUD can cause severe pain to someone in the form of bleeding and pain.
+Needless to say, an expelled or displaced IUD can cause severe pain to someone.
 What’s more confusing is that some women also do not experience any symptoms following an expelled IUD.